-Suicidal thoughts are far more common than many people think, and there can be extensive stigma in talking about suicide.
+Suicidal thoughts are far more common than many people think, but there can be extensive stigma in talking about suicide.
 This guide provides practical advice and guidance for how you, as a manager, can respond to suicide risk and promote good mental health.

-You can make a real difference by helping to create a safe space to talk, and signposting someone who discloses suicidal thoughts to the right sort of professional support.
+You can make a real difference by helping create a safe space to talk, and signposting someone who discloses suicidal thoughts to the right sort of professional support.

-If a member of your team attempts, or dies by, suicide, you will have a key role to play, with HR, in supporting people in your team, ensuring effective communication and managing some of the practicalities.
+If a member of your team attempts, or dies by, suicide, you will have a key role to play, along with HR, in supporting people in your team, ensuring effective communication and managing some of the practicalities.
 However, it is important that you don’t feel you have to shoulder the burden alone.
-The guidance provided here is designed to be used in conjunction with getting support from people professionals in your organisation (for example, HR and occupational health), where appropriate, and as part of a wider organisational approach to promoting good mental health.
+The guidance provided here is designed to be used in conjunction with support from people professionals in your organisation (for example, HR and occupational health), where appropriate, and as part of a wider organisational approach to promoting good mental health.

-Please note that we are not providing occupational health or legal advice, but rather practical guidance on how to best support people at times of difficulty.
+Please note that we are not providing occupational health (OH) or legal advice, but rather practical guidance on how to best support people at times of difficulty.

 Why is suicide a workplace issue?